gavinsimpson/fromthebottomoftheheap/_posts/2014-06-16-simultaneous-confidence-intervals-for-derivatives.md

 {% highlight r %}
 > fit.fd <- fd[[2]]$deriv
 {% endhighlight %}

-and then produce a plot with the actual derivative, the 95% simultaneous confidence interval, and 20 of the derivatives for the posterior simulations, we can use
+and then produce a plot with the actual derivative, the 95% ~~simultaneous~~ point-wise confidence interval, and 20 of the derivatives for the posterior simulations, we can use

 {% highlight r %}